simon-katz/nomis-electric-clojure-mode/README.md

 By default, the mode is turned on automatically for any `.cljc` buffer that is recognised to be Electric source code.
 You can disable this by customizing `nomis/ec-auto-enable?`.

 To turn the mode on or off manually, run `M-x nomis-electric-clojure-mode`.
-If the mode can't determine the Electric Version, it assumes v3.
+If the mode can't determine the Electric version, it assumes v3.

 # Overview of Features